-- 1. Pull the air cleaner cover latch to the unlocked position, and remove the cover. - 2.
-Remove the wing nut from the paper filter element. - 3.
-Remove the paper filter element and foam filter element from the air cleaner case. - 4.
-Remove the foam filter element from the paper filter element.
+- 1. Pull the air cleaner cover latch to the unlocked position, and remove the cover. - Release the two spring tabs from the element holder, and then remove the element holder and remove the foam filter element from the element holder. - 3.
+Remove the paper filter element.

-5. Inspect both filter elements, and replace them if they are damaged.
-Always replace the paper filter element at the scheduled interval (see page 7).

-6. Clean the filter elements if they are to be reused.
+Inspect both filter elements, and replace them if they are damaged.
+Always replace the paper filter element at the scheduled interval (see page 6).
+5. Clean the filter elements if they are to be reused.

-Paper filter element: Tap the filter element several times on a hard surface to remove dirt, or blow compressed air [not exceeding 207 kPa (2.1 kgf/cm2, 30 psi)] through the filter element from the air cleaner case side.
+Paper filter element: Tap the filter element several times on a hard surface to remove dirt, or blow compressed air [not exceeding 207 kPa (2.1 kgf/cm2, 30 psi)] through the filter element from the clean side that faces the engine.
 Never try to brush off dirt; brushing will force dirt into the fibers.
 Replace the paper filter element if it is excessively dirty.